 gettimeofday()) and compute the time consumed.
 In other words, add a stopwatch to each function.

-- We could modify the memory allocator to periodically report the current memory usage.
+- And we could modify the memory allocator to periodically report the current memory usage.

 We could integrate the first two of these with the

 execution time and breaking this time down among all the

 gprof is a three-step process:

--pgflag to the C compiler you are using.
+-pgflag to the C compiler.
 This adds code into the resulting executable to do the profiling.

-program.
-The resulting profiling information is put into the file
+The resulting profiling information is put in a